bobjjagtap/project2/README.md

-this is a jaysh jagtap file once change
+this is a jaysh jagtap file once change.